SMH2024/zuix-html-pwa/README.md

-# zuix-html-pwa

 A Progressive Web App template with a responsive layout and mobile app look & feel.

-This template is built with just HTML, JavaScript and CSS so that it can be eventually integrated with your favourite development environment and build tools.
+This template is built with just HTML, JavaScript and CSS so that it can be eventually integrated with your development environment and build tools.